snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

     return
 ```

-## Package and upload the python script
+## Package and upload the Python script
 Package a zip file for lambda with the following script.
-Note that this is being run on a subdirectry with the python app called lambda_function_payload.
-The python fuction above is written in python 3 and we need to install the [Snowplow Python SDK](https://github.com/snowplow/snowplow/wiki/Python-Analytics-SDK-Setup) in the directory so that it is included in the zip file.
+Copy it to a new file and place it in the directory above the python script.
+Note that this is being run on a subdirectry with the Python app called lambda_function_payload.py.
+The Python fuction above is written in Python 3 the script will install the [Snowplow Python SDK](https://github.com/snowplow/snowplow/wiki/Python-Analytics-SDK-Setup) in the directory so that it is included in the zip file.

 ```bash
 #!/bin/bash